yyl/ComputerArchitectureNotes/Memory.md

 - no sets, each block could only end in one place
 - `(block address) mod (# of cache blocks in the cache)`
 - `index` identifies the block
-- check the validity bit to see if any data present
+- check the `valid` bit to see if any data present
 - `tag` checks if the address is correct
 - `block offset` selects the word we want from the block